davidgilbertson/react-recollect/README.md

 If you want explicit 'observables' and multiple stores, use MobX.

-If you want nostalgia, use Flux.
+If you want a walk down memory lane, use Flux.

 Also there is a library that is very similar to this one (I didn't copy, promise) called [`react-easy-state`](https://github.com/solkimicreb/react-easy-state).
 It's more mature than this library, but _slightly_ more complex and has external dependencies.